 Finally, effective compliance requires ongoing effort and continuous improvement.
 Even with the right systems and procedures in place, monitoring and review are vital to confirm that those systems and procedures are still fit for purpose and work as intended.

-A HoC could have complete oversight and collect data to monitor the effectiveness and quality of systems and the complete compliance landscape.
+An HoC could have complete oversight and collect data to monitor the effectiveness and quality of systems and the complete compliance landscape.
 Informal feedback from colleagues - via surveys, questionnaires, focus groups and interviews - would also provide important insight and lead to continuing improvements, alongside periodic reviews by management.

 - Don't ignore red flags - When concerns are raised about misconduct or impropriety (whether it's money in envelopes or questions of personal conduct), rectify; don't stonewall in the hope they will go away.
 The HoC has a duty to other employees, the company and the wider public to investigate.
 Otherwise, the consequences and reputational fall-out may be exacerbated.

 - Admit past errors - Encourage people to speak openly about past mistakes, let them express their opinions candidly and be honest about the integrity challenges they face.
-Closing down discussions, failing to acknowledge integrity issues and leaving misunderstandings unchallenged merely undermines the compliance effort and stops everyone moving on.
+Closing down discussions, failing to acknowledge integrity issues and leaving misunderstandings unchallenged merely undermines the compliance effort and stops everyone from moving on.
 Whistleblowers should be listened to, not gagged.

-It's especially important with 'Never' events, i.e. the "kind of mistakes that should never happen again" (examples from the NHS include an operation on the wrong eye, the wrong patient or a surgical instrument is left inside someone).
+It's especially important with 'Never' events, i.e. the "kind of mistakes that should never happen again" (examples from the NHS include an operation on the wrong eye, the wrong patient or a surgical instrument being left inside someone).
 It's also vital in black box thinking - where catastrophic failure occurs (e.g. in aviation).